Direct covariance matrix estimation with compositional data: Analysis of microbiome in myalgic encephalomyelitis/chronic fatigue syndrome

-Examining the estimated covariance matrices, the majority of associations occur within two OTUs belonging to the same phyla.
-We also see that our method estimates the two groups' covariance matrices to have identical sparsity patterns, in contrast to the estimates based on the method of \citet{cao2016large}.
-Strong positive and negative associations are shared across the two groups.
-Notably, the only difference between the two is the direction of association between (3--25, \textit{Ruminoscoccus bromii}-\textit{Bateroides ovatus}) and (27--35, \textit{Methanobrevibacter}-\textit{Blautia producta}): both are positive in controls, but negative in patients with CFS. \textit{Ruminoscoccus bromii} is known to digest resistant starch particles inaccessible to other bacteria, whereas \textit{Bateroides ovatus} digests inulin \citep{porter2016love}.
-That these two OTUs are estimated to be associated is not suprising since both resistant starch and inulin are fermentable carbohydrates whose joint behavior has been of interest in past studies \citep{younes2001effects}.
+Examining the estimated covariance matrices, the majority of associations occur within two OTUs belonging to the same phylum.
+We also see that our method estimates the two groups' covariance matrices to have identical sparsity patterns, in sharp contrast with the estimates based on \texttt{COAT}, the method of \citet{cao2016large} (Figure~\ref{fig:estimated_covariances_chronicfatigue_coat}).
+Most strong positive and negative associations are shared across the two groups.
+Notably, one of the eight associations whose direction differ across controls and ME/CFS is (23--3; \textit{Ruminococcus bromii}--\textit{Bacteroides ovatus}). \textit{Ruminococcus bromii} is known to degrade resistant starch particles inaccessible to other bacteria, whereas \textit{Bacteroides ovatus} digests inulin \citep{porter2016love}.
+That these two OTUs are estimated to be associated is interesting since both resistant starch and inulin are fermentable carbohydrates whose joint behavior has been of interest in past studies \citep{younes2001effects}.

-In addition, an insight gleaned from our estimates is that more negative associations are observed in chronic fatigue patients than in controls.
-This coheres with the reduced diversity in the microbiome communities for these patients observed by \citet{Giloteaux2016}.
+In addition, an insight gleaned from our estimates is that more negative associations are observed in chronic fatigue syndrome patients than in controls.
+This coheres with the reduced diversity in the microbiome communities for ME/CFS patients observed by \citet{Giloteaux2016}.
+Moreover, the positive associations between (25--35) and (6--17) are much stronger in ME/CFS than in controls.
+This too suggests reduced diversity in ME/CFS as OTUs labeled 6, 35, 25, and 17 all belong to the same phylum, \textit{Firmicutes}.

-Estimates using the method of \citet{cao2016large}, displayed in Figure \ref{fig:estimated_covariances_chronicfatigue_coat}, are more difficult to interpret.
+Estimates using \texttt{COAT} are more difficult to interpret.
 First, there is a larger number of nonzero entries in both estimates, and their sparsity patterns differ substantially.
-In total, the method of \citet{cao2016large} identifies 104 assocations in one population not present in the other.
-Moreover, the estimates from \citet{cao2016large} disagree in terms of their strongest associations.
-For example, the strongest positive association estimated in controls is between (9--28), whereas in patients with CFS, their method estimates these two OTUs to be uncorrelated.
+In total, \texttt{COAT} identifies 185 associations in one population not present in the other.
+Moreover, the estimates from \texttt{COAT} disagree in terms of their strongest associations.
+For example, one of the strongest positive associations estimated in controls is between (29--13), whereas in patients with ME/CFS, their method estimates these two OTUs to be uncorrelated.

+Finally, we emphasize that our estimator~\eqref{eq:covEstimator} does not require that sparsity patterns are identical across CFS and controls.
+Instead, the similarity of sparsity patterns is determined by the combination of tuning parameters $(\gamma , \lambda )$, which are selected by cross-validation.
+Thus, in this application, it is the data which suggest that the sparsity patterns are identical.